-The number of mobile phone users is expected to reach 7 billion by the end of 2020.
-The number of smartphone users in the same period will grow to 2.6 billion.
+The number of mobile users is expected to reach 7.1 billion by 2021.
 This presents an opportunity for businesses and app developers to shift their focus to the market that is growing by leaps and bounds.

 It also stands to reason to develop an app these days since they have become part of our daily activities.
 Research by eMarketer shows that 90 percent of the users’ time on a smartphone is spent on apps.